20 Examples of growth hacking actions

 PayPal, the famous online transaction platform, is renowned for enabling its users to make payments without disclosing their bank details.
 One of its key growth strategies, or “growth hacking”, has been to offer financial incentives to existing users to encourage new members to sign up.

-This ingenious strategy propelled PayPal from 20,000 users in July 2000 to 5 million in July 2001, enabling the company to outpace its competitors by offering an easier, faster and more secure online payment solution.
+This ingenious strategy propelled PayPal from 20,000 users in July 2000 to 5 million in July 2001, enabling the company to outpace its competitors by offering an easier, faster, and more secure online payment solution.
 Thanks to this growth hacking method, PayPal has established itself as the market leader in online payments, with over 400 million active accounts today.

 Slack: Full-featured trial offer to seduce businesses

 This approach was straightforward and attractive: any company signing up to Slack was entitled to a free one-month trial of the Slack Plus service, with no upfront commitment.
-The Slack Plus service offered significant advantages over the free version, including message history backup, advanced user permissions management and priority customer support, all for a cost of 11.75 euros per user/month.
+The Slack Plus service offered significant advantages over the free version, including message history backup, advanced user permissions management, and priority customer support, all for a cost of 11.75 euros per user/month.
 Special rates were also offered to non-profit organizations and educational establishments.

 This tactic was a resounding success, enabling Slack to attract a large number of businesses.
-Not only did it introduce users to the various benefits of the platform, it also encouraged a significant transition of companies to paid subscriptions, eager to continue benefiting from the Plus service.
+Not only did it introduce users to the various benefits of the platform, but it also encouraged a significant transition of companies to paid subscriptions, eager to continue benefiting from the Plus service.
 Thanks to this growth hacking strategy, Slack has become one of the leaders in team communication and collaboration, with over 12 million daily active users.

 YouTube: Introducing the share button to reach new audiences

-YouTube is the world’s most popular video-sharing platform, offering its audience the opportunity to view, comment on, enjoy and create video content.
+YouTube is the world’s most popular video-sharing platform, offering its audience the opportunity to view, comment on, enjoy, and create video content.
 Its innovative growth strategy was to integrate a share button directly under each video.

 Thanks to this approach, YouTube has expanded rapidly, reaching new audiences potentially uninitiated to the platform.
-This strategy has also stimulated user engagement, enabling them to express their opinions, react and participate in exchanges around content.
+This strategy has also stimulated user engagement, enabling them to express their opinions, react, and participate in exchanges around content.
 This growth hacking tactic has solidified YouTube’s position as the undisputed leader in video sharing, gathering over 2 billion monthly active users.

 Pinterest: Inviting influencers to increase visibility

 The approach was clever: rather than launching directly to the general public, Pinterest’s creators opted for exclusive, invitation-only access.
-They targeted and invited well-known bloggers in several sectors such as fashion, decor and gastronomy, offering them the opportunity to discover Pinterest and share their discoveries with their audience.
-This method allowed Pinterest to benefit from the credibility and audience of influencers, who would then introduce the platform to their followers.
+They targeted and invited well-known bloggers in several sectors such as fashion, decor, and gastronomy, offering them the opportunity to discover Pinterest and share their discoveries with their audience.
+This referral method allowed Pinterest to benefit from the credibility and audience of influencers, who would then introduce the platform to their followers.

 Thanks to this strategy, Pinterest quickly won over new users already interested in its main themes.
-This approach has also set Pinterest apart from other social networks by offering a more visual, creative and inspiring user experience.
+This approach has also set Pinterest apart from other social networks by offering a more visual, creative, and inspiring user experience.
 The success of this growth hacking technique has positioned Pinterest as a major network, with over 478 million monthly active users.

 Quora: Personalized email digests to boost engagement

-Thanks to this personalized, high-quality approach, Quora has not only succeeded in stimulating user activity, but has also set itself apart from other Q&A sites through the diversity and relevance of its content.
+Thanks to this personalized, high-quality approach, Quora has not only succeeded in stimulating user activity but has also set itself apart from other Q&A sites through the diversity and relevance of its content.
 This growth hacking tactic has made Quora one of the world’s most popular platforms, attracting over 300 million active users every month.

 Yelp: Badges for active users to boost engagement

-With this method, Yelp not only succeeded in boosting user engagement through recognition and motivation, but also created a unique sense of community and trust.
-In doing so, Yelp has not only found a way to set itself apart from other review platforms, but has elevated its status to one of the world’s most visited sites, boasting 200 million reviews and over 36 million monthly active users.
+With this method, Yelp not only succeeded in boosting user engagement through recognition and motivation but also created a unique sense of community and trust.
+In doing so, Yelp has not only found a way to set itself apart from other review platforms but has elevated its status to one of the world’s most visited sites, boasting 200 million reviews and over 36 million monthly active users.

 Gmail: Using invitations to create a sense of exclusivity

 The way it worked was quite simple: owners of a Gmail account received invitations which they could then send by email to a restricted circle of contacts.
-This method created a feeling of exclusivity and rarity, turning Gmail into a prestigious service, almost reserved for a certain elite.
+This referral method created a feeling of exclusivity and rarity, turning Gmail into a prestigious service, almost reserved for a certain elite.
 Invitations have even become valuable items, sold on eBay at impressive prices!

 Zappos: Exceptional customer service sets Zappos apart from the competition